Bike Skills Area at Upper Luther Burbank Park

 Where can our kids go to safely mountain bike?
 Please reconsider your actions!

-Rachel Holloway over 2 years ago
+Rachel Holloway about 3 years ago

 The Bike Skills trails are very important to the young people on this island.
 I would like to see it reopened for the benefit of those who love biking.

-LaNelle over 2 years ago
+LaNelle about 3 years ago

 The bike skills area is a part of the Luther Burbank master plan and should continue to be a priority.
 Honoring kids who do not thrive in traditional sports is inclusive and responsible.
 At the bike skills area, kids can learn important skills, build confidence and an appreciation for the outdoors.

-Christy Shiers over 2 years ago
+Christy Shiers about 3 years ago

 The bike skills area is an important feature of our Mercer Island Parks.
 Many kids in the community deeply value having this resource available on the island.
 Let’s work together to find a way to sustain the skills area.
 It is important to provide biking opportunities for youth and all of our island’s bikers.
 I know the park has been instrumental in shaping my oldest son.
 He spends many hours at the park every week and it has provided a healthy outlet for him.
 His time at the skills park has allowed him to develop creativity and an appreciation for the outdoors.
 Biking provides an outlet for many kids who don’t find their home in more traditional sports.